-Table SS-1 Notes
+Table Notes

-- 1 In RP not allowed within 75 feet horizontal distance of the normal high-water line of great ponds, except to remove safety hazards. - 2 Requires permit from the Code Enforcement Officer if more than 100 square feet of surface area, in total, is disturbed. - 3 In RP not allowed in areas so designated because of wildlife value. - 4 Provided that a variance from the setback requirement is obtained from the Board of Appeals. - 5 Functionally water-dependent uses and uses accessory to such water dependent uses only (See note on previous page). - 6 See further restrictions in Section 15(L)(2). - 7 Except when area is zoned for resource protection due to floodplain criteria in which case a permit is required from the PB. - 8 Except as provided in Section 15(H)(3). - 9 Single family residential structures may be allowed by special exception only if the use will not unreasonably interfere with or damage the protected natural resources of the district; the use will be consistent with any resource management plans reviewed and approved by the appropriate state agency; and all timber harvesting shall be consistent with state harvesting regulations.
-Two-family residential structures are prohibited. - 10 Except for commercial uses otherwise listed in this Table, such as marinas and campgrounds, that are allowed in the respective district. - 11 Excluding bridges and other crossings not involving earthwork, in which case no permit is required. - 12 Permit not required but must file a written "notice of intent to construct" with CEO. - NOTE: A person performing any of the following activities shall require a permit from the Department of Environmental Protection, pursuant to 38 M.R.S.A. section 480-C, if the activity occurs in, on, over or adjacent to any freshwater or coastal wetland, great pond, river, stream, or brook and operates in such a manner that material or soil may be washed into them: - A. Dredging, bulldozing, removing or displacing soil, sand, vegetation or other materials; - B. Draining or otherwise dewatering; - C. Filling, including adding sand or other material to a sand dune; or
+- In RP not allowed within 75 feet horizontal distance of the normal high-water line of great ponds, except to remove safety hazards. - Requires permit from the Code Enforcement Officer if more than 100 square feet of surface area, in total, is disturbed. - In RP not allowed in areas so designated because of wildlife value. - Provided that a variance from the setback requirement is obtained from the Board of Appeals. - Functionally water-dependent uses and uses accessory to such water dependent uses only (See note on previous page). - See further restrictions in Section III.L.2. - Except when area is zoned for resource protection due to floodplain criteria in which case a permit is required from the Planning Board. - Except as provided in Section III.H.3. - Single family residential structures may be allowed by special exception only according to the provisions of Section 16(E), Special Exceptions.
+Two-family residential structures are prohibited. - Except for commercial uses otherwise listed in TABLE: LAND USES IN THE SHORELAND ZONE, such as marinas and campgrounds, that are allowed in the respective district. - Excluding bridges and other crossings not involving earthwork, in which case no permit is required. - Permit not required but must file a written "notice of intent to construct" with CEO.

+NOTE: A person performing any of the following activities shall require a permit from the Department of Environmental Protection, pursuant to 38 M.R.S.A. section 480-C, if the activity occurs in, on, over or adjacent to any freshwater or coastal wetland, great pond, river, stream, or brook and operates in such a manner that material or soil may be washed into them:

+- a.
+Dredging, bulldozing, removing or displacing soil, sand, vegetation or other materials; - b.
+Draining or otherwise dewatering; - c.
+Filling, including adding sand or other material to a sand dune; or - d.
+Any construction or alteration of any permanent structure.